List of actors with Academy Award nominations

-The award information is available on the Academy Awards website via dynamically-generated lists for specific actors, and for each year's nominees and winners via a scrolling timeline of all ceremonies.
+The award information is available on the Academy Awards website via dynamically generated lists for specific actors, and for each year's nominees and winners via a scrolling timeline of all ceremonies.

 Statistics

-A total of 970 actors appear in the list—490 males and 480 females.
-Non-winning nominees include 336 males and 326 females—a total of 662.
-Actors that have won at least once include 155 males and 155 females—a total of 310.
-Only 44 actors—23 males and 21 females—are multiple Academy Award winners.
+A total of 993 actors appear in the list—499 men and 494 women.
+Non-winning nominees include 339 men and 334 women—a total of 673.
+Actors that have won at least once include 160 men and 160 women—a total of 320.
+Only 46 actors—24 men and 22 women—are multiple Academy Award winners.

 Katharine Hepburn won four times from twelve nominations—all for lead roles—making her the actor with the most wins in Academy Awards history.
-Daniel Day-Lewis has won three times from six lead actor nominations—the most wins for any male in the lead actor category.
+Daniel Day-Lewis has won three times from six lead actor nominations—the most wins for any male actor in the lead category.
+Frances McDormand has won three times for her lead roles, out of six nominations—three lead and three supporting.

-Meryl Streep is the most-nominated actor of all with twenty one nominations.
-Jack Nicholson has received the most Academy Award nominations for any male actor with twelve nominations.
+Meryl Streep is the most-nominated actor of all, with twenty-one nominations.
+Jack Nicholson has received the most Academy Award nominations for any male actor, with twelve nominations.
 Both actors have had three wins which included two for lead roles and one for a supporting role.
-Additionally, Ingrid Bergman, Daniel Day-Lewis,Walter Brennan, and Frances McDormand each won three awards with Bergman earning two statues from her lead roles and one from her supporting roles (out of seven total nominations) Brennan earning three (from four nominations), all in the supporting actor category, Day-Lewis earning three for his lead roles (out of six nominations) and McDormand earning three from her lead roles (out of six nominationsthree lead and three supporting).
+Ingrid Bergman and Walter Brennan also won three awards each, with Bergman winning twice for lead roles and once for a supporting role, out of seven total nominations, and Brennan winning three times from four nominations, all in the supporting actor category.